wushitong1234/CommOT/README.md

 # The Code for AS algorithm
 The latest code is in the file "RD_CBA.m".

-This implement is more efficient than the version in the file "test_Gaussian.m".
+This implement is more efficient than the version in the files "BlahutA.m" and "sinkhorn_admm.m".

-Note: the major modification in the file "RD_CBA.m" is the way of matrix multiplication in matlab.
+Note: the major modification in the file "RD_CBA.m" is the way of matrix multiplication in matlab, which only needs $O(N^2)$ for each multiplication.